JqKOU/Other_Project/Classification/Heart Disease/README.md

 #### Overview
-This project focused on interpretation of Logistic regression
+This project focused on interpretation the results of Logistic regression

 #### Steps
 1. Explore the data set